Google

 Frequently Asked Questions

-What is the estimated rental yield for investors purchasing at Dairy Farm Residences?
+What rental yield can investors realistically expect from a three-bedroom unit at Dairy Farm Residences?

-How does the per-square-foot pricing at Dairy Farm Residences compare to recent transactions in Bukit Timah?
+How does the pricing per square foot at Dairy Farm Residences compare to recent transactions in the Hillview area?

-How does proximity to Hillview MRT Station affect property demand and capital appreciation at Dairy Farm Residences?
+How does proximity to Hillview MRT Station affect demand, rental appeal, and capital appreciation for properties at Dairy Farm Residences?

-What TDSR and financing headroom should buyers expect at typical Dairy Farm Residences price points?
+What Debt Servicing Ratio (TDSR) and financing headroom should buyers at typical Dairy Farm Residences price points expect?

-What is the future development pipeline outlook for the Bukit Timah district, and how does this affect Dairy Farm Residences' long-term value?
+What is the future development pipeline in the Hillview and Dairy Farm district, and how might this affect long-term property values at Dairy Farm Residences?